Are you looking for the best laptop for connecting dual or multiple monitors in 2026?

 This MacBook has the most up-to-date and quickest ports and connectors and a flawless wireless connection.
 However, you may need an extra USB hub to connect to the Type-A connection.

 Due to its slim design, the MacBook may lack some ports, so you might need an additional USB hub for Type-A devices.
-Three Thunderbolt 4 (USB-C) ports, a USB 4 Gen 2 port, an HDMI port, and an SDXC card slot are included in this MacBook.
+Three Thunderbolt 4 (USB-C) ports, an HDMI port, an SDXC card slot, a MagSafe 3 port, and a 3.5 mm headphone jack are included in this MacBook.

 It also delivers consistently clear and immersive audio with impressive loudness and clarity.